020 3740 5856

 If you recognise yourself here, it may be time to take a new look at why you feel the way you do.
 Speaking to a financial adviser would be a good start.
 For one, they wouldn’t judge you, but would listen and offer guidance on what to do going forward.
 And it may not all be as bad as you think!

-You wouldn’t know it – given the media’s laser like focus on the negative.
-But the financial advice profession is apparently a verifiable happiness machine.
+You wouldn’t know it – given the media’s laser-like focus on the negative.
+But the financial advice profession is a verifiable happiness machine.
 That’s right; those who have received financial advice are happier than those who haven’t.

-Studies have shown that receiving financial advice improves mental health, well-being, creates peace of mind and improves family relationships.
+Studies have shown that receiving financial advice improves mental health and well-being, peace of mind, and family relationships.
 There are also undoubted tangible benefits.
 Those who receive financial advice generally pay less tax, have less bad debt, generate greater lifetime income and earn greater returns on their investments.

 It’s time to be happy